-In this section, we rapidly present a few other models that have also been recently proposed in the literature and that are members of the family of dynamical VAEs.
-We choose to not present them in a detailed manner as in the previous sections, because they are either too far from the spirit of the review, that focuses on models associating a sequence of observations with a sequence of latent variables, or too close to already presented models.
+In this section, we briefly present a few other models that have been recently proposed in the literature and can be considered members of the DVAE family.
+We choose not to present them in a detailed manner, as in the previous sections, because they are either too far from the scope of the review, which focuses on models associating a sequence of observations with a sequence of latent variables, or too close to the already presented models.